Precompute

 - Precompute both groups of flags by calling

-for each group - Adjust the rewrite to add the precomputed codes at the right segments for each group of flags
+precomputefor each group - Adjust the rewrite to add the precomputed codes at the right segments for each group of flags

 When calling the feature flag, ensure you specify the code and group of flags it was precomputed for.
-For example, use await discountFlag(pricingCode, pricingFlags)
+For example, use await discountFlag(pricingCode, pricingFlags) to access the precomputed value of the discountFlag that is part of the pricingFlags group.

 Combinatory explosion